QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![semange](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/fad1ac08-3c70-4994-a428-43e21c8366f3)

-And then we rebbot our instance.
+And then we reboot our instance.

 **ix**